 A window features 2 components, which are key to energy efficiency

 - PVCu frames

-This essentially means, the cold air will be at it’s coldest point on the outside, and gradually remains a consistent but slightly warmer temperate throughout the profile, to keep your well-earned warm air, on the inside and staying in your home.
+This essentially means the cold air will be at its coldest point on the outside, and gradually remains a consistent but slightly warmer temperate throughout the profile.
+This keeps your well-earned warm air, on the inside and staying in your home.

 The glazing also plays a huge part in keeping you warm and toasty throughout the winter months.
 Double glazing (or triple) refers to the number of layers of glass that are used in the window.
 If you look at the glazing units in modern windows, you will see a strip of material in between the panes.